ikskuh/TinyVG/documents/specification.md

 ```

 ### `unit`
-A graphics-dependent fixed-point decimal number, encoded as a 16 bit signed two's complement integer with the last N bits being the decimal places.
+A graphics-dependent fixed-point decimal number, encoded as either a  16 bit (*default*) or 8 bit (*reduced*) signed two's complement integer with the last N bits being the decimal places.
 A `scale` value for the graphic will determine the number of decimal places.

 ### `Point`